Salt Lake West Side Stories: Post Fourteen

 by Brad Westwood

-It is no surprise that in terms of public health, sanitary reform, and civic improvements, local and state leaders neglected Salt Lake’s ethnically diverse and industrial west side.
+It is no surprise that in terms of public health, sanitary reform, and civic improvements, local and state leaders neglected Salt Lake City’s ethnically diverse and industrial west side.

 The west side sits along the floodplain of the Jordan River and the southern end of City Creek’s alluvial deposit.
 At the same time, the city’s surrounding topography radiates upward to the north and east.
 The rest of Salt Lake City and its earliest suburbs were built on tablelands and foothills.
-In 1849, James E Squire described the topography of the Salt Lake Valley in a letter to a friend.
-Read his description here.
+In 1849, James E. Squire described the topography of the Salt Lake Valley in a letter to a friend.
+You may return to Post 6 to read this quote starting with “My Dear Friend…“.
 From its onset, Salt Lake’s west side has been fighting against something of a topological disadvantage.

 During Salt Lake City’s pioneer and territorial periods (1847-1896), residents and officials channeled City Creek and other canyon stream water into miles of ditches for irrigation and domestic use.
 Then in the early 1880s, Salt Lakers built the Jordan Canal to draw water from Utah Lake.
 The Jordan Canal ran along the west side of the Jordan River to North Temple and Main Street, and then flowed southward across the city.
 All of the unused or spent water finally drained into larger canals that ran through the Pioneer Park neighborhood.
 These larger canals poured into the Jordan River until it reached the Great Salt Lake.
 Groundwater also flowed below ground through layers of alluvial rock and gravel to the Jordan River.

-In addition to inadequate sewage drainage, the Pioneer Park neighborhood also lacked proper baths, showers, and indoor toilets.
+In addition to inadequate sewage drainage and systems, compared to more affluent neighborhoods, Pioneer Park neighborhood residents had less indoor plumbing, many lacked piped water to sinks, baths, or showers.
+Without municipal sewers (and even after the systems were installed) outhouses remained in use longer than in other areas of the city.
 However, newer and more expensive apartment buildings did offer what they coined as “modern conveniences” that included separate furnaces and bathrooms located down the hall from the rooms.
-Local landlords often preferred renting to whites and charged people of color more.
-Between all the city’s water runoff making its way to the Jordan River, along with miles and miles of railroad tracks, and a preponderance of unpaved roads, the west side contributed to Salt Lake’s reputation as one of the United States’ dirtiest cities.
+Local landlords often preferred renting to white people and charged people of color more.
+Between the city’s water runoff making its way to the Jordan River, along with miles and miles of railroad tracks, and a preponderance of unpaved roads, the west side contributed to Salt Lake’s reputation as one of the United States’ dirtiest cities.

 Public health problems continued to plague west side residents well into the twentieth century.
 Like other parts of the United States, race influenced social status in Salt Lake City.
-In Utah, affluent white Mormons sat at the top of the social hierarchy.
-As a result, they had access to improved municipal infrastructure first, while people of color and impoverished whites suffered the most environmental consequences of industrialization and urbanization.
+In Utah, affluent white members of The Church of Jesus Christ of Latter-day Saints (hereafter LDS Church, also known as Mormons) sat at the top of the social hierarchy.
+As a result, they had access to improved municipal infrastructure first, while people of color and impoverished white people suffered the most environmental consequences of industrialization and urbanization.
 Most often, living status also reflected a broader inability to fully participate or obtain community political and decision-making power.
-Other than land owners and corporations, the west side had little political clout.
+Other than landowners and corporations, the west side had little political clout.

-Salt Lake’s west side was most often the last neighborhood to receive public health improvements and improvements to infrastructure.
+Salt Lake’s west side was most often the last neighborhood to receive public health and infrastructure improvements.
 However, because of dedicated Progressive Era planners and concerned citizens, as well as renewed commitment from the LDS Church and city leaders to preserve the first settlement location, the neighborhood eventually lost its “dirtiest city” label.

 We hope you join us for our next installment of Salt Lake West Side Stories where we will address the city’s efforts to re-direct prostitution from the city center to the west side, and how planners designed and constructed the Pioneer Park.

-Do you want to read the next post?
+Do you want to read the next post (Post 15)?
 THE PROGRESSIVE ERA, THE MAKING OF A PROPER PARK, AND THE “STOCKADES”

-“Letter from Commercial Club Good Roads Committee to the City Commission,” Cleaning Up the City, January 12, 1914, Chamber History, Salt Lake Chamber of Congress, https://slchamber.com/cleaning-up-the-city/.
+“Letter from Commercial Club Good Roads Committee to the City Commission,” Cleaning Up the City, January 12, 1914, Chamber History, Salt Lake Chamber of Congress.

 “Local and Other Matters,” The Deseret News, April 4, 1883.